The Quasi-Single-Scattering Approximation

 Thus, for these IOPs, the QSSA weights the backscatter part of the phase function by a factor 4.66 times greater than that of the SSA.
 This corresponds precisely to the increase in for the QSSA compared to the SSA as seen in Fig. 2 for .
 In eﬀect, the QSSA accounts for the “missing” multiple scattering in the single-scattering formulation by increasing the amount of backscattering.
 In other words, the QSSA parameterizes multiple scattering within the single-scattering mathematical framework by artiﬁcially increasing the backscattering.

 The main utility of the SSA and QSSA is in the insight they give to the dependence of various AOPs on the IOPs.
 We saw above that depends primarily on .
 Likewise, the SSA and QSSA both show that near the sea surface depends primarily on .
-Gordon (1977) and (1994) show comparisons between the QSSA and exact computations of other quantities such as the near-surface irradiance reﬂectance R and mean cosines (the inverse of the distribution functions used in those papers).
+Gordon (1994) shows comparisons between the SSA, QSSA, and numerical (Monte Carlo) computations of other quantities such as the near-surface irradiance reﬂectance and .

 Two more comments must be made for completeness.
 As Gordon noted in his original paper, the desired partitioning of scattered radiance is into upward vs. downward components.
 His development and the one above truncated the phase function out to a scattering of deg.
 This separation of backward and forward scattering corresponds to radiance scattered into upwelling and downwelling directions, respectively, only if the sun is at the zenith.
 If the sun is not at the zenith, then the phase function used in the QSSA should include only the angles that contribute to upward scattering, in which case B in Eq.
 (3) is not exactly the backscatter fraction of the original phase function.
 However, as we have seen in the example calculations with the sun at a 30 deg zenith angle, the QSSA still works well for non-zenith solar angles even when evaluated with B equal to the phase function backscatter fraction.
 Finally, note that in the limit of no scattering, i.e., , the QSSA reduces to the SSA.